 - If the title is in italics (such as in book and website titles), use roman type for the name of the vehicle.

-- If the title is in roman type (such as in journal article or blog titles), use italics for the name of the vehicle.
+- If the title is in roman type (such as a journal article), use italics for the name of the vehicle.